apache/airflow/docs/howto/operator/gcp/search_ads.rst

 ^^^^^^^^^^^^^^^^^^^^

-To download a Search Ads report to Google Cloud Storage bucket use the :class:`~airflow.gcp.operators.search_ads.GoogleSearchAdsDownloadReportOperator`.
+To download a Search Ads report to Google Cloud Storage bucket use the :class:`~airflow.providers.google.marketing_platform.operators.search_ads.GoogleSearchAdsDownloadReportOperator`.

-.. exampleinclude:: ../../../../airflow/gcp/example_dags/example_search_ads.py
+.. exampleinclude:: ../../../../airflow/providers/google/marketing_platform/example_dags/example_search_ads.py
     :language: python
     :dedent: 4
     :start-after: [START howto_search_ads_getfile_report_operator]
     :end-before: [END howto_search_ads_getfile_report_operator]

-You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.gcp.operators.search_ads.GoogleSearchAdsDownloadReportOperator` parameters which allows you to dynamically determine values.
+You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.marketing_platform.operators.search_ads.GoogleSearchAdsDownloadReportOperator` parameters which allows you to dynamically determine values.
 The result is saved to :ref:`XCom <concepts:xcom>`, which allows it to be used by other operators.